AdobeDocs/campaign-classic.en/help/production/using/duplicating-environments.md

 >
 >For more information, refer to [this section](../../platform/using/working-with-data-packages.md#exporting-packages).

+>[!NOTE]
+>
+>When the nmsextaccount table is exported, passwords related to the external accounts (for example passwords for Mid-sourcing, Message Center Execution, SMPP, IMS and other external accounts) are not exported.
+Please make sure you have access to the correct passwords in advance, as they may need to be re-entered after the external accounts are imported back into the environment.

 ### Step 3 - Stop the target environment (dev) {#step-3---stop-the-target-environment--dev-}

 You need to stop Adobe Campaign processes on all target environment servers.
 This operation depends on your operating system.